-112. It has similarly been suggested that a mention of environmental protection could be added to the preamble of the ESC by way of an amending protocol.
+- 113. It has similarly been suggested that a mention of environmental protection could be added to the preamble of the ESC by way of an amending protocol.
 This could provide additional legitimacy to the ECSR's environmental practice and encourage its further development in accordance with the existing procedural requirements and substantive standards.
-However, this option - even with an explanatory memorandum clarifying the aim of the addition - would leave States with no possibility to shape the way the ECSR will use the addition to the preamble, other than pleading in favour of certain interpretations as a respondent.
-In addition, this option would not allow individuals to lodge complaints of human rights violations resulting from environmental degradation and obtain binding decisions.

-113. Although the Charter is silent on the process of amending the preamble, amendments to the Charter are considered under Article J of the Charter which provides for a simplified procedure.155 Because the preamble does not concern the extension of rights which can be accepted individually by the Parties, it could be amended similarly to Parts III to VI of the Charter, which require acceptance by all Parties.
-Therefore, unlike the corresponding proposal concerning
+However, this option even with an explanatory memorandum clarifying the aim of the addition would leave States with no possibility to shape the way the ECSR will use the addition to the preamble, other than pleading in favour of certain interpretations as a respondent. - 114.
+Although the Charter is silent on the process of amending the preamble, amendments to the Charter are considered under Article J of the Charter which provides for a simplified procedure.
+Because the preamble does not concern the extension of rights which can be accepted individually by the Parties, it could be amended similarly to Parts III to VI of the Charter, which require acceptance by all Parties.
+Therefore, unlike the corresponding proposal concerning the Convention, amendment of the preamble of the ESC does not necessarily require the adoption of an amending protocol.